Free Application Code

 No later than three (3) weeks from the filing of the appeal with the Provost or his/her designee, the student will be notified of the final decision.

 CSU Global courses are offered in an eight (8) week accelerated format.
 While Late and Incomplete Policies are designed to recognize that obstacles can arise, it is imperative that students stay on pace and meet submission deadlines in order to successfully complete their course work.
 A student may request an incomplete grade by submitting a completed Incomplete Form to their instructor by midnight MST on Sunday, the last day of class, including the reason for the request.
-If approved, the faculty member must sign and submit the approved Incomplete Request Form to the Office of the Registrar by the Thursday after the last day of the course, when final grades are due.
+If approved, the faculty member must submit the approved Incomplete Request Form to the Office of the Registrar by the Thursday after the last day of the course, when final grades are due.
 Incomplete grades will be evaluated by the original instructor.

-Students must have the completed and signed Incomplete Request Form attached and emailed to the course instructor with the reason for the request by midnight MST on Sunday, the last day of class, for it to be considered.
+Students must have completed and submitted the Incomplete Request Form to the course instructor with the reason for the request by midnight MST on Sunday, the last day of class, for it to be considered.
 Incompletes are awarded based on instructor discretion after a student meets the below eligibility criteria.

 Un-submitted critical thinking, un-submitted mastery exercises, and un-completed discussion assignments from the first five (5) weeks of class fall outside of submission requirements as defined by the Late Policy and will not be included in an incomplete contract.
 Critical Thinking, Portfolio Milestone, and Portfolio Projects from modules 6-8 may be subject to a 10% late penalty if submitted more than 7 days after original due date.